txje/Unicycler/README.md

   These options control the short read SPAdes assembly at the beginning of the Unicycler pipeline.

-  --spades_path SPADES_PATH             Path to the SPAdes executable --no_spades_correct                   Skip SPAdes error correction step --min_kmer_frac MIN_KMER_FRAC         Lowest k-mer size for SPAdes assembly, expressed as a fraction of the read length --max_kmer_frac MAX_KMER_FRAC         Highest k-mer size for SPAdes assembly, expressed as a fraction of the read length --kmer_count KMER_COUNT               Number of k-mer steps to use in SPAdes assembly
+  --spades_path SPADES_PATH             Path to the SPAdes executable --no_correct                          Skip SPAdes error correction step --min_kmer_frac MIN_KMER_FRAC         Lowest k-mer size for SPAdes assembly, expressed as a fraction of the read length --max_kmer_frac MAX_KMER_FRAC         Highest k-mer size for SPAdes assembly, expressed as a fraction of the read length --kmer_count KMER_COUNT               Number of k-mer steps to use in SPAdes assembly